OSGeo/OSGeoLive-doc/en/quickstart/geoserver_quickstart.rst

 Adding the Style to |GS|
 ````````````````````````

-Now I need to transfer these styles to |GS| - on the style window
+Now we need to transfer these styles to |GS| - on the style window
 there is an export button which allows me to save the SLD file that
 defines my style.
 Once I've saved the two styles I can go to the |GS|
 admin page again and select ``Styles`` (at the bottom of the ``Data``